 Terrariums have graced our windowsills for many years.

-Come with me on a journey of science, success, failure and plants, to see the exciting history of terrariums as it unfolded.
+Come with me on a journey of science, destruction, culture, and plants to see the history of terrariums as it unfolded.

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

 - Terrariums in the World: Monopolies & Colonies